-Indoor House Plants
+How to Water Indoor House Plants

 All plants need water and light and air, including houseplants, of course.
 The question we hear most often is, “How often do I water my houseplant?”
 Our answer: Get to know your plant.

-(Read our post about watering outdoors, too.)
+First, select a plant that will be happy in the light conditions in your space.
 Before you take your new plant home, make sure you find out from your salesperson whether it prefers to

 1) dry out between waterings,